 - We have a Staff Equality Network, which is a group of staff from across the Council that meet to discuss ways that we can make our organisation and the services we offer more equal.
-They also discuss policies and national guidance so that we can apply it effectively throughout the Council. - We have published our asset strategy, which outlines how we will review these based upon criteria such as community, social and cultural value - Each year, as part of our Corporate and Strategic Equality Plan, we include a Gender Pay Action Plan (link to appendix when available).
-We use the action plan to monitor whether people of different genders are being paid equitably, and to show what work we will be doing to make sure that everyone is being paid fairly. - Our Climate Strategy is based on the principle of "fair for all", meaning the areas of climate action will support the County in securing wider benefits of social, economic, and environmental equality.

-- In 2022, we became a 'Proud Council'.
+They also discuss policies and national guidance so that we can apply it effectively throughout the Council. - We have published our asset strategy, which outlines how we will review these based upon criteria such as community, social and cultural value. - We publish a Gender Pay Action Plan each year on our website.
+We use the action plan to monitor whether people of different genders are being paid equitably, and to show what work we will be doing to make sure that everyone is being paid fairly. - Our Climate Strategy is based on the principle of "fair for all", meaning the areas of climate action will support the county in securing wider benefits of social, economic, and environmental equality. - In 2022, we became a 'Proud Council'.
 We were the first rural local authority in Wales to join the partnership, which actively champions LGBTQ+ rights and inclusion. - We provide a free and confidential money advice service, which is available to all people in Powys.
-The team help people to access welfare benefits, manage fuel costs, manage debts, and to create a personal budget that will help them to keep track of their money. - We will continue to expand Flying Start within Powys to more communities to provide support for parents and families - We will continue to develop our Cost of Living Hub, which signposts to areas of information, advice of support for the people of Powys with areas such as household energy advice - In 2022, the Cabinet created a Child Poverty Task force, which works with partner organisations to help to reduce poverty within Powys. - The Transforming Education programme is working to improve learner entitlement and experience across the county.
+The team help people to access welfare benefits, manage fuel costs, manage debts, and to create a personal budget that will help them to keep track of their money. - We will continue to expand Flying Start within Powys to more communities to provide support for parents and families. - We will continue to develop our Cost of Living Hub, which signposts to areas of information, advice of support for the people of Powys with areas such as household energy advice. - In 2022, the Cabinet created a Child Poverty Task force, which works with partner organisations to help to reduce poverty within Powys. - The Transforming Education programme is working to improve learner entitlement and experience across the county.